 Pharmacists Can Now Prescribe Paxlovid:

-Paxlovid is most effective if the patient takes it within five days or less of developing symptoms.
+Paxlovid is most effective if the patient takes it shortly after testing positive or developing symptoms.
 As a result, the FDA updated its Paxlovid rules on July 6, 2022.
 Dr. Patrizia Cavazzoni, Director of the agency’s Center for Drug Evaluation and Resarch (CDER) announced that state-licensed pharmacists can now prescribe these pills for high-risk patients over 12 years old.

 In its statement, FDA officials still advise people to seek attention from their regular healthcare provider or from an established Test-to-Treat site.
 At these one-stop sites, people can get reliable tests and prescriptions for treatment when appropriate.
 Allowing pharmacists to prescribe a short course of the medication should help curb infections more quickly.